ADHD and Adult Autism: Symptoms, Diagnosis & Interventions for Both

 While autism and ADHD are life-long conditions for most people, research has focused almost exclusively on children because that is when symptoms first emerge.
 This emphasis on childhood leaves clinicians to extrapolate interventions and supports for adults.
 What we do know is that co-occurring autism and ADHD in adults carries unique implications and considerations that don’t exist for either condition on its own.
-In short, adults on the autism spectrum who exhibit more ADHD symptoms also experience greater functional impairments.
+In short, autistic individuals who exhibit more ADHD symptoms also experience greater functional impairments.

 Despite anemic research beyond childhood, there is a growing clinical consensus regarding approaches to evaluation, treatment, and support for autistic adults with a co-occurring ADHD diagnosis.